sus-tainer/sus-tainer.github.io/index.md

 * "The approach of achieving sustainability through reusable containers and holding users accountable is unique.
 This app attempts to solve this problem in both an effective and simple manner." - **_UH Community Member_**

+* "I like the idea that their website is straightforward and effectively serves its purpose.
+One suggestion is make another button to redirect back to homepage.
+The landing page has the Full Cycle Takeout program, which is informative to new users." - **_Anonymous_**

 * "My experience with this app from the user's and admin's point of view was pretty good.
 The navbar options was also a little confusing at times, but I like the clean layout and interesting graphics!" - **_Donator of UH community_**

 * "Users have noted that while our website's design is visually appealing and included unique features, there's a feeling of unpolished in its functionality.
 Feedback highlights our tailored approach for mobile and desktop platforms, but suggests a need for smoother integration.
 We acknowledge this valuable input and are committed to refining our features, aiming for a seamless, user-friendly experience that complements our site's aesthetic appeal." - **_Anonymous_**